duysqubix/MuOxi/docs/deployment.md

 target/release/muoxi_server
 ```

-The server reads `resources/welcome.txt` with a CWD-relative path, so run
+The server reads `resources/welcome.txt` with a CWD-relative path —
-binaries from the repo root (or copy `resources/` alongside the binary).
+run binaries from the repo root, or copy `resources/` alongside the
+binary.

-The first run creates `data/world.db` (also CWD-relative).
+The first run creates `data/world.db`.
 Override with
 `DATABASE_URL=/var/lib/muoxi/world.db`.

 For external access: